Touch, Peel and Stand: Music video

 The music video for "Touch, Peel and Stand", directed by Frank W. Ockenfels 3, has a disgruntled young man (Lead Singer Travis Meeks' friend Levi Sulivan) watching TV in a filthy, rundown house.
 On the TV screen, the band is performing the song in a gray, open-spaced room and appears to acknowledge the man through the screen.
 He eventually becomes enraged and tosses furniture around the room before entering the bathroom and cutting off his long hair and shaving his head bald.
 Photos of the band are seen throughout his house.
 The man is eventually seen, with clothes neatly tucked in, facing a closed curtain while the band continues to perform in the TV screen.

-Appearances
+Live performances

 The song was performed live on the Late Show with David Letterman on November 28, 1997.